Rough Guide to Christmas Camping Tasmania

 - Arthur River Campgrounds – so many great options, and yes it will be busy but you might be lucky given the great range of options.
 Call the Caretaker before travelling.

-- Hamilton Campground – a great option for kids and not that far from Hobart if you’re an inexperienced camper and just want to try camping.
+- Hamilton Campground – is a great option for kids and not that far from Hobart if you’re an inexperienced camper and just want to try camping.
 Lake Meadowbank is another option close by.

 - Central Highlands Tasmania – you don’t have to be a trout fisherman to enjoy camping in our magnificent lake area.
 Check out our camping fishing Tasmania guide for a wide range of campsites in this area, and where you will generally find a spot over Christmas.